In This Article

 Step Three: Consider our Slippery Elm Tea formula and/or Elim 1 and the herb Amalaki to tone and lubricate the gut wall.

 Step Four: Consider one month of our Gut Revival probiotic to knock out the unwanted bugs in your gut and repopulate the gut with good bugs.
-Afterwards, maintain a healthy microbiome with one capsule of Flora Restore per day.
+Afterward, maintain a healthy microbiome with one capsule of Flora Restore per day.
 These probiotics have been proven to adhere to the gut wall and help rebuild our own healthy microbiome.

 Step Five: Read my book The 3-Season Diet to learn more about seasonal eating and start making gentle shifts to eat more fats and proteins in the winter, less fat and more greens in the spring, and more fruits and veggies come summer.